Azure/azure-powershell/src/ResourceGraph/ResourceGraph/help/Search-AzGraph.md

 name       : egtopic-2
 ```

-A query with the skip token passed from the previous query results
+A query with the skip token passed from the previous query results.
+Please note that keeping id in the results is mandatory to get back a skip token.

 ### Example 4
 ```powershell